csqsiew/website/content/about.md

 ***

 OK, enough of the serious stuff.
 When I'm not doing research, I'm either out climbing, strumming my ukulele, or taking a _really_ long nap.
 Sometimes I work on random things like making 3-d models of networks.
-Here is a shameless plug for my **[Shapeways](https://www.shapeways.com/shops/csqsiew)** and **Redbubble(https://www.redbubble.com/people/csqsiew)** shop.
+Here is a shameless plug for my **[Shapeways](https://www.shapeways.com/shops/csqsiew)** and **[Redbubble](https://www.redbubble.com/people/csqsiew)** shops.

 ***